Kishore Vaigyanik Protsahan Yojana – KVPY Exam Date

-Minimum Percentage: For the Kishore Vaigyanik Protsahan Yojana students have secured minimum 75% (65% marks for SC/ ST/ PWD).
+Minimum Percentage: For the Kishore Vaigyanik Protsahan Yojana students have secured a minimum 75% (65% marks for SC/ ST/ PWD).

 KVPY Selection Process

-- Written Examination: After examination of the applications, written examination will be organized in November for the eligible students at approximately 54 examination centers of the entire country.
-The paper will come in Hindi and English for students for written examination.
+- Written Examination: After examination of the applications, the written examination will be organized in November for the eligible students at approximately 54 examination centers of the entire country.
+The paper will come in Hindi and English for students for the written examination.

 - KVPY Admit Card: In the second week of October for the students, information on the written admission of the written examination will be updated on the website.

-- KVPY Interview: Students performing well in written tests will be called for an interview, which will be the final form of selection process.
+- KVPY Interview: Students performing well in written tests will be called for an interview, which will be the final form of the selection process.

 Kishore Vaigyanik Protsahan Yojana Scholarship/ Fund

 Students who pass the KVPY examination will be eligible for this fellowship.
-These scholarships are received after 1 year of their graduation level B.S/ B.Sc/ M.S/ M.Sc in Mathematics, Physics, Chemistry and Biology.
+These scholarships are received after 1 year of their graduation level B.S/ B.Sc/ M.S/ M.Sc in Mathematics, Physics, Chemistry, and Biology.
 Candidates for KVPY will be distributed as follows:

-- 5000 monthly fellowships to students from 1 to 3 years and annual contingency grant of Rs.
+- 5000 monthly fellowships to students from 1 to 3 years and an annual contingency grant of Rs.
 20,000

 - After three years, the Fellowship has been increased to 7000 rupees per month during the MSc/ Integrated MS / MSc of the fourth and fifth year.
 28,000